Alcohol Drink Calories: Here’s How to Choose Wisely

 Portions sizes always matter

-Just as when selecting food for a healthy diet, portion sizes matter!
+Just as when selecting food for a healthy diet, portion sizes matter (tricks to gauge food portions)!
 Note the fluid ounces of each beverage are noted above.
 If your standard serving is slightly more, you need to account for that increase in size.
 Multiple servings of some of these high calorie beverages, coupled with typical high fat snack foods often served along with these drinks will most likely blow your calorie intake to the North pole.
 In addition to selecting your alcoholic beverage for your party, consider setting a limit for the event or party as well.
 And, if dining out at a restaurant this holiday season, consider some of these smart dining strategies as well.

 If you care about maintaining your weight during the holidays, it’s wise to be thinking about the calories you are drinking.
 Know the better lower calorie options and try to plan for them.
 Be aware of serving sizes of alcohol just as you would do for food.
 Try to figure out how to dilute those alcohol calories with water, ice, or diet versions of ingredients when possible.